PseudoDevs/IamGhost/abcmd8.md

-Last updated: 2024-04-06 07:09:21
+Last updated: 2024-04-06 07:09:56
-Random Quote: A lie is just a great story that someone ruined with the truth. - Barney Stinson
+Random Quote: If we're together long enough I hope that one day you see yourself like I do. - Kevin